drewszurko/keras-exoplanet-analysis/README.md

 python main.py
 ```
 #### Datasets
-The datasets were created and open-sourced by Winter Delta (WΔ) and can be found on their [Kaggle](https://www.kaggle.com/keplersmachines/kepler-labelled-time-series-data) and [GitHub](https://github.com/winterdelta/KeplerAI).
-The datasets have been pre-split into training and testing files, `exo_train.csv.gz` and `exo_test.csv.gz`.
+The datasets were created and open-sourced by Winter Delta (WΔ) and can be found on [Kaggle](https://www.kaggle.com/keplersmachines/kepler-labelled-time-series-data) and [GitHub](https://github.com/winterdelta/KeplerAI).
+They have also been pre-split into training and testing files, `exo_train.csv.gz` and `exo_test.csv.gz`.

 #### Dataset Descriptions
 `exo_train.csv.gz`